MetaSys-LISBP/IsoQ/README.md

 ## Usage

-First, load IsoQ in your Python session (IsoQ must be installed beforehand, as detailed here):
+First, load IsoQ in your Python session (IsoQ must be installed beforehand, as detailed above):

 ```python
 > import isoq.process as iq